Khalid Hamdaoui

-Khalid Hamdaoui is a Dutch footballer (with ancestral roots tracing back to Morocco) who played in 2013 for Woodlands Wellington in the S.League.
-He signed in the beginning of 2014 with Al-Nasr SC (Salalah), from Oman.
+Khalid Hamdaoui (born 30 July 1981) is a Dutch retired footballer who played as a midfielder in 2013 for Woodlands Wellington in the S.League.

-Khalid is comfortable in playing any position across the midfield and is a former Dutch Under-21 international.

 Club career

 Youth career in the Netherlands

 Born and raised in Amsterdam, Khalid was discovered as a youth prodigy while playing for non-league side, SC Overamstel.
 He was then drafted into the prestigious Ajax Amsterdam youth academy where he played alongside Roy Makaay and Rafael van der Vaart.

 Upon leaving the academy, Khalid subsequently spent 2 seasons each for Eredivisie sides AZ Alkmaar and NAC Breda.

 Tokyo Verdy 1969

 In 2001, Hamdaoui made an important step to further his footballing career, travelling to Japan as an 18-year-old for trials.

 The president of J.League side Tokyo Verdy 1969 was impressed by his Ajax Amsterdam background and he was offered him a contract.

 Among Hamdaoui's colleagues in the Japanese team was the well-known Brazilian star Edmundo, who signed for Tokyo Verdy 1969 during the 2001 J. League Division 1 mid-season transfer window.